 The Unconscious: Making Sense of the Hidden

-We all understand that there are some things in our minds that we are conscious of, and other things that we are unconscious of.
-Knowing this, some would ask “why should I be concerned about the things that I’m unconscious of; I’m worried enough by the things I’m conscious of!”.
+We all seem to instinctively know that there are some things in our minds that we are conscious of, and other things that we are unconscious of.
+Knowing this, you might ask “why should I be concerned about the things that I’m unconscious of; I’m worried enough by the things I’m conscious of!”.
 The fact is, the unconscious is very powerful – and unchecked it can cause problems.

 ‘Don't I have enough troubles?'